History of the album "The Queen Is Dead" by The Smiths

 Tracks

-Total album included 10 tracks.
-Opening the list is a song of the same name based on a song that Marr started writing as a teenager...
-"The Boy with the Thorn in His Side" was written as a light piece while on tour in the spring of 1985.
-Lyric refers to experience Smiths in the music business… Track "Cemetry Gates" became a late addition to the album.
-Remarkable, but at first Marr did not believe that the guitar part was interesting enough to develop it, however Morrissey did not agree with this (fortunately).
+The album contains a total of 10 tracks.
+Opening the list is a track of the same name, based on a song that Marr began writing as a teenager....
+"The Boy with the Thorn in His Side." was written as a light piece during a tour in the spring of 1985.
+The lyrics refer to the experience of Smiths in the music business...
+Track "Cemetry Gates." was a late addition to the album.
+Remarkably, at first.
+Marr did not believe that the guitar part was interesting enough to develop, yet the Morrissey Didn't agree with that (thankfully).

 "The Queen Is Dead"